 On a warm September evening, college professor Ethan Learner, his wife Grace, and their daughter Emma are attending a recital.
 Their 10-year-old son Josh is playing cello - beautifully, as usual.
 His younger sister looks up to him, and his parents are proud of their son.
 On the way home, they all stop at a gas station on Reservation Road.
 There, in one terrible instant, he is taken from them forever.
 On a warm September evening, law associate Dwight Arno and his 11-year-old son Lucas are attending a baseball game.
 Their favorite team, the Red Sox, is playing - and, hopefully, heading for the World Series.
 Dwight cherishes his time spent with Lucas.
 Driving his son back to his ex-wife, Lucas' mother Ruth Wheldon, Dwight heads towards his fateful encounter at Reservation Road.
 The accident happens so fast that Lucas is all but unaware, while Ethan - the only witness - is all too aware, as a panicked Dwight speeds away.
 The police are called, and an investigation begins.
 Haunted by the ...
 Written by

-The gas station where the family stops is actually the Olde Blue Bird Inn in Easton, CT.
+The gas station where the family stops, is actually the Olde Blue Bird Inn in Easton, Connecticut.
 See more »

 See more »